Your Genesys Blog Subscription has been confirmed!

 With so much variability, both policyholders and those just shopping for coverage will inevitably have more questions.
 As the demand for support grows, self-service options will need to become a key component of the insurer’s CX strategy.
 Customers will need access to real-time data to understand their current coverage and the impact of both new options and behavior changes.
 And they’ll expect a simple automated claims filing process.
 Those shopping for a policy will need to compare a wider range of options to understand the coverage and costs of individualized bundles.

 Integrating data systems with real-time self-service options will provide policyholders and shoppers with rich information at their fingertips.
 Empowering policyholders and shoppers to research options at their convenience will also deflect simple data-driven questions away from employees, freeing them to focus on more complex interactions that require a human touch.

-As policies become more individualised, customers will expect more personalised support.
+As policies become more individualized, customers will expect more personalized support.
 Employees will need to offer guidance and advice for customers in managing their coverage.
-With increasing variability in policies, providing that level of personalised engagement will grow more difficult.
+With increasing variability in policies, providing that level of personalized engagement will grow more difficult.
 Ongoing skill development will need to be a central focus for CX leaders to ensure that employees are prepared to handle the increased complexity of customers’ questions and needs.
 And employees who engage with customers will need real-time support during every interaction, including the current details and the full history of the customer’s coverage.